JasonMAnderson/azure-content/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-redhat.md

         # wget http://dl.fedoraproject.org/pub/epel/7/x86_64/e/epel-release-7-5.noarch.rpm
         # rpm -ivh epel-release-7-5.noarch.rpm
+Note: If you recieve the error message "-bash: wget: command not found" then you need to install WGET.
+You can do this by running the following command: # yum install wget

 11. Install the Azure Linux Agent by running the following command:

         # sudo yum install WALinuxAgent